cleavr/cleaverdocs/content/guides/load-balancer.md

 ---
-title: 'Setting up a Load Balancer'
+title: 'Setting up a Load Balancer with CloudFlare'
-description: 'How to set up a load balancer and configure your servers and web apps for this architecture type.'
+description: 'How to set up a CloudFlare load balancer and configure your servers and web apps for this architecture type.'
 image: 'https://docs.cleavr.io/images/cleavr-twitter.png'
 video: ''
 ---

 You may be interested in setting up multiple app servers and a load balancer server to manage the traffic.

-Cleavr does not currently support creating and managing load balance servers - however, this is on our roadmap.

-What Cleavr can help you with is setting up the app servers and deployments.
-Our Web App feature and deployments are already setup to handle multi-server deployments.
+Cleavr can provision and configure a load balance server for you.
+[Click here to learn how](/load-balancer).

 In this guide, we'll use [Cloudflare's](https://www.cloudflare.com/) Load Balancer solution and configure it to work with Cleavr provisioned app servers.